xarzoa/lyrics-bot/README.md

 ### Run locally

 - Clone repo and create .env file and add ```BOT_TOKEN``` , ```GENIUS``` , ```CHANNEL_ID``` and skip  first step.
-- Y don't you trin to deploy by ya own .
+- Y you trin to deploy by ya own .
 Just deploy it on railway🚞

 #### Without docker